yusufkandemir/app-extension-firebase-authentication/README.md

 # firebase-authentication (quasar-app-extension-firebase-authentication)

-This extension allow a developer to add basic core firebase authentication to their application.
+This extension allows a developer to add basic core firebase authentication to their application.
 The main objectives are: **Register Users & Log In**

 ## Prerequisites